 Can I add meat to this recipe?

-Absolutely, you don’t want to only eat plant protein.
-Instead, adding some ground beef, turkey, or shredded chicken is a great idea!
+Absolutely, if you don’t want to only eat plant protein.
+Adding some ground beef, turkey, or cooked shredded chicken is a great idea!

 Can lentils be eaten cold?